transformatek/experiments-auth/README.md

 - [ ] Test each Identity provider in a different branch,
 - [ ] Use devContainer extension to hanlde developement environement.

-# Open Source Identity Providers

-## Keycloak
-- **Description**: Keycloak is an open-source identity and access management solution that provides centralized authentication and authorization for applications and services.
-It supports Single Sign-On (SSO), multi-factor authentication (MFA), and standard protocols like OAuth2, OpenID Connect, and SAML.
-Keycloak integrates with external systems like LDAP and Active Directory.
-It offers a user-friendly admin interface for managing users and permissions.
-- **Advantages**:
-  - Highly customizable.
-  - User, group, and role management.
-  - Supports social authentication (Google, Facebook, etc.).
-- **Disadvantages**:
-  - Steep learning curve.
-  - Can be heavy for small projects.

-## Authentik
-- **Description**: Authentik is a secure Identity Provider (IdP) and Single Sign-On (SSO) solution designed for flexibility and versatility.
-It allows administrators to manage user authentication across various environments and supports major protocols like OAuth2, SAML, LDAP, and SCIM.
-With features for user profile management and recovery, it integrates easily into existing tech stacks.
-Authentik offers both an open-source version and an enterprise version with additional support and features.
-- **Advantages**:
-  - Easy to configure.
-  - Lightweight and fast.
-- **Disadvantages**:
-  - Fewer advanced features.
-  - Smaller community.

-## Supabase Auth
-- **Description**: Supabase Auth is an open-source authentication solution that provides secure sign-up, login, and user management for web and mobile applications.
-It supports authentication via email, social logins, and third-party providers like OAuth.
-Supabase Auth is integrated with the Supabase platform, making it easy to set up and manage.
-It offers features like multi-factor authentication (MFA) and session management.
-- **Advantages**:
-  - Simple to set up.
-  - Integration with the Supabase database.
-- **Disadvantages**:
-  - Less flexible for complex requirements.

 ## Links

 ### 1. Research and Documentation